Lucas-C/ludochaordic/content/2024-04-15-setting-up-linters-in-gitlab-ci-for-c-and-groovy-jenkins-code.md

         - "**/*.groovy"
 ```

-You will also need a `build.gradle` file in the =directory where the `gradle` command is executed:
+You will also need a `build.gradle` file in the directory where the `gradle` command is executed:
 ```groovy
 repositories {
     jcenter()